 These hardy corals are known as leather corals because they have a hard “leathery” body and branches.
 The three leather coral genera are most commonly known as Toadstool leather (Sarcophyton), Devil’s Hand leather (Lobophytum) and finger leathers (Sinularia).

 Toadstool leathers (Sarcophyton) and Devil’s Hand leathers (Lobophytum) are more closely related to each other than Sinularia since they have ‘dimorphic’ polyps.
-This means the leathers have two sets of polyps, one large prominent polyp which extends from the crown or ‘capitulum’, and very small polyps that stays embedded in the crown of the coral.
+This means the leathers have two sets of polyps, one large prominent polyp which extends from the crown or ‘capitulum’, and very small polyps that stay embedded in the crown of the coral.
 Sarcophyton especially can have beautiful long flowing polyps while the polyps of Lobophtyum and Sinularia will appear smaller or may not be visible at all.

 Both Sarcophyton and Lobophytum can be very similar in appearance, especially as a small frag.
 You can tell the two apart by looking closer at the edges of the coral and at the finger shaped lobes.
-In the image below, the Sarcophyton (left) you can still see the underside of the coral where the edges have folded upwards, where as the Lobophytum (right) will have more solid fingers coming from the edges and more importantly, fingers growing from the inside of the corals capitulum.
+In the image below, the Sarcophyton (left) you can still see the underside of the coral where the edges have folded upwards, where as the Lobophytum (right) will have more solid fingers coming from the edges and more importantly, fingers growing from the inside of the coral’s capitulum.

 Sinularia is a very widespread, common and diverse genus of soft coral however it does not have the dimorphic polyps like Sarcophyton or Lobophytum.
-Sinularia has small polyps on the surface of its branches and and can actually create a solid base around the bottom of the coral.
-Sinularia is actually the only reef building soft coral, so naturally we have a soft spot for this group.
+Sinularia has small polyps on the surface of its branches and can actually create a solid base around the bottom of the coral.
+Sinularia is actually the only reef building soft coral, so naturally, we have a soft spot for this group.

 If you have already added leathers to your aquarium with good results, we suggest you also try adding (Capnela, Cladiella, Klyxum and Nepthea) as they are also hardy soft coral species with similar care requirements.